Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation: Voice-Coil based Wrist-Worn Haptic Device

 \subsection{Force Measurements}

-A Force Sensitive Resistor (FSR) was placed between the wrist-worn device and the user's skin as the device was given different levels of duty cycles.
-To eliminate the impact of the noisy behavior of FSR, repetitive force measurements were taken for each duty cycle starting from 50\% to 100\%.
-It is important to note that although haptic feedback for 40\% duty cycle value was noticeable in the wrist, force responses for 40\% and below 40\% duty cycle values did not result in noticeable responses in FSR measurements.
-Hence, for 50\% to 100\% duty cycle values, Fig. \ref{fig:wristWornDevice} (b) shows the 7 repetitive force measurements in blue bars with the red, bold line representing the average value.
-The force response shows linear behavior from 50\% to 80\%.
-These measurements also correlate with the current measurements that are obtained from the device.

-We observed that after 80\%, measured forces saturate around 1 N, and we speculate that it is caused by the allowed current passing through the motor driver.
+A Force Sensitive Resistor (FSR) was placed between the user's skin and CoWrHap as it provides different levels of duty cycles.
+To minimize FSR's noisy behavior, repetitive force measurements were taken for each duty cycle between 50\% and 100\%.
+Although haptic feedback for 40\% duty cycle value was noticeable in the wrist, we did not observe FSR measurements for the duty cycle of 40\% and below.
+Fig. \ref{fig:wristWornDevice} (b) shows the 7 repetitive force measurements in blue bars between 50\% and 100\% duty cycle while the red, bold line represents their average.
+We also observed that after 80\%, measured forces saturate around 1 N, possibly due to the allowed current passing through the motor driver.
 For the rest of this paper, we will conduct our experiments within the linear range, where the duty cycles are set between 40\% to 80\%.